Changbai Mountains: Flora and fauna

 The vegetation of the mountain slopes is divided into several different zones.
 At the top, above 2000 m, tundra predominates.
 From 1700-2000 m, vegetation is dominated by mountain birch and larch.
 Below this zone, and down to 1100 m, the dominant trees are spruce, fir, and pine.
 From 600-1100 m, the landscape is dominated by mixed forest consisting of Amur linden (Tilia amurensis), pine, maple, and elm.
 Further down, a temperate hardwood forest is found, dominated by second-growth poplar and birch.

 There are five known species of plants in the lake on the peak, and some 168 have been counted along its shores.
 The forest on the Chinese side is ancient and almost unaltered by humans.
 Birch predominates near the tree line, and pine lower down, mixed with other species.
 There has been extensive deforestation on the lower slopes on the North Korean side of the mountain.

-The area is a known habitat for Siberian tigers, bears, wolves, and wild boars.
+The area is a known habitat for Siberian tigers, Asian black bears, Mongolian wolves, and wild boars.
 The Ussuri dholes may have been extirpated from the area.
 Deer in the mountain forests, which cover the mountain up to about 2000 m, are of the Paekdusan roe deer kind.
 Many wild birds such as black grouse, owls, and woodpecker are known to inhabit the area.
 The mountain has been identified by BirdLife International as an Important Bird Area (IBA) because it supports a population of scaly-sided mergansers.